Explicit combinatorial interpretation of Kerov character polynomials as numbers of permutation factorizations: Introduction

 In Section \ref{sec:combinatorial-lemmas} we prove some auxiliary combinatorial results.

 In Section \ref{sec:proof} we present the proof of the main result: Theorem \ref{theo:main} and Theorem \ref{theo:rattan-sniady-true}.

 Finally, in Section \ref{sect:compar} we revisit the paper \cite{F'eray-preprint2008} and we show how rather implicit constructions of Féray become much more concrete once one knows the formulation of the main result of the current paper, Theorem \ref{theo:main}.
-In fact, Section \ref{sect:compar} provides an alternative proof of Theorem \ref{theo:main} based on the results of Féray.
+In fact, Section \ref{sect:compar} provides a short proof of Theorem \ref{theo:main} based on results from of Féray.
+This simplicity is however slightly misleading since the original paper \cite{F'eray-preprint2008} is not easy.